 Praekelt: For Free Basics, content that is largely text based (with a few images) and content that can easily be converted to modular format is usually best.

-Outbrain: Who do you recommend apply to your incubator program?
+Outbrain: Who do you recommend applying to your incubator program?
 What do you look for in a partner?

 Praekelt: For organizations to qualify for our incubator program they must be: